-Year Total Direct CO2 Emissions (Tons CO2) [Scope 1] % +/[Year- on-Year]
+Year Total Direct CO2 Emissions (Tons CO2) [Scope 1] % +/[Year- on-Year] Total Indirect CO2 Emissions (Tons CO2) [Scope 2] % +/[Year- on-Year]

 2020 222,017 - - -

 2021 322,485 45.25% - -

 2022 627,574 94.61% 27,419 -

 Nonetheless, to track our emissions, we hired an accredited environmental consultant to conduct quarterly compliance reviews of our environmental performance in accordance with good international industry practices (GIIP).
 Our emissions tracking was extended to cover fugitive emissions and refrigerants.
 We ensure that our air-conditioning systems are run on ozone depleting substances (ODS).
 Environmental agencies from recognized national and state jurisdictions collaboratively analysed the compliance assessment report.
 In 2022, we found no instances of violation of the emission restrictions.
 The lack of ozone depleting substances (ODS) throughout our whole value chain strengthens our commitment to the environment.
 We do not import, export, or generate ODS as a by-product of our business.